|29 Jan 23||Bielefeld ||-|| Sandhausen|

 |19 Feb 23||Hamburg ||-|| Bielefeld|

-DSC Arminia Bielefeld (full name: Deutscher Sportclub Arminia Bielefeld e.V. ; also known as "Die Arminen" or "Die Blauen" ) is a German sports club from Bielefeld, North Rhine-Westphalia.
-Arminia offers the sports of football, field hockey, figure skating and cue sports.
+DSC Arminia Bielefeld (full name: Deutscher Sportclub Arminia Bielefeld e.V. commonly known as Arminia Bielefeld, also known as Die Arminen or Die Blauen, or just Arminia , is a German sports club from Bielefeld, North Rhine-Westphalia.
+Arminia offers the sports of football, field hockey, figure skating, and cue sports.
 The club has 12,000 members and the club colours are black, white and blue.
-Arminia's name derives from the Cheruscian chieftain Arminius, who defeated a Roman army in the Battle of the Teutoburg Forest.
+Arminia's name derives from the Cheruscan chieftain Arminius, who defeated a Roman army in the Battle of the Teutoburg Forest.

 | || || |